How To Find Work in Luxembourg

 If you are looking for work in Luxembourg and if you want your work application to be taken positively you have to consider all national differences.

-Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this - looking for work in Luxembourg, involves more than just the obvious Luxembourg CV writing and translation, it requires careful preparation.
+Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this - looking for work in Luxembourg, involves more than just the obvious Luxembourg cover letter with Luxembourg CV writing and translation, it requires careful preparation.

 You should to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).

-Applying for work in Luxembourg has changed considerably over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email work search applications.
+Applying for work in Luxembourg has changed considerably over the past few years, thanks to mass online recruitment databases and opportunities to email work search applications.

-A foreign individual (i.e., one who is not a Luxembourg permanent resident or citizen), who intends to work in Luxembourg is typically required to possess a work permit or other authorisation to legally do so.
+A foreign individual (i.e., one who is not a Luxembourg permanent resident or citizen), who intends to work in Luxembourg is typically required to possess a Luxembourg work permit or other authorization to legally do so.

 Luxembourgeois, French and German languages have official status.
 Only one out of four people at work are of Luxembourg origin.
 One third are cross border workers from either Belgium, France or Germany.
 The rest are mainly immigrants of other EU nationalities.